 The Vancouver Public Library is the second largest public library system in Canada.
 With over 3.5 million online visits per year, VPL’s website is the primary channel for people to learn about the resources, programs, and services the library offers.
 In mid-2015, after a number of false starts, the library’s web team began a project that sought to 1) transform the website’s design, making it mobile-friendly; 2) make the site’s content, architecture and design more user-centered, and 3) move into a completely new content management system.

 As the newly hired Assistant Manager for Websites and Online Engagement, I was responsible for managing web projects and supervising and training a team of four to eight full-time librarians, staff, and web developers.
 While managers above me had the final say on big decisions, I was seen as the expert on web, design and user experience matters.
-Therefore, for all practical purposes, I was in charge of setting the content strategy, user research plan, and design direction; and managing project progress.
+For all practical purposes, I was in charge of setting the content strategy, user research plan, and design direction; and managing project progress.
 I was also responsible for selecting/advocating for tools and web development approaches, training an inexperienced web team in user experience methods, dividing the work amongst team members, and figuring out all of the processes to engage internal stakeholders and collaborate with other departments.

 - Too much text